Pottstown, PA Bankruptcy Lawyers

 Pay Back Secured Debt

 Sometimes people want to file for bankruptcy to pay back secured debts.
 A common example is a homeowner who fell behind on their mortgage.
-Filing a Chapter 13 case allows a homeowner to pay their mortgage lender over five years.
-In most cases, this is a much more manageable payment schedule than the mortgage company would offer.
+Filing a Chapter 13 case allows a homeowner to pay their mortgage lender over a period of three to five years.
+In most cases, this is a much more manageable payment schedule than the mortgage company would offer if bankruptcy was not filed.
 Depending on the homeowner’s income and assets, they could also discharge unsecured debt.
 Paying secured debt is not limited to homes.
 Many people file for bankruptcy to keep their car or truck.

 No Tax Obligations on Discharged Debt